Headaches & Concussions

 We've all had a headache at some point in our lives.
 But for some people, headaches can be a regular occurrence.
 In fact, headaches are one of the most common types of pain.
 There are many different types of headaches that people suffer from, like cluster headaches, migraines, and tension-type headaches.
 While most headaches are harmless, some can be a sign of a more serious condition, such as a concussion.
-At H2 Health, we provide therapies like physiotherapy, acupuncture, aquatic therapy, and massages to relieve your pain or concussion.
+Therapists in the H2 Health Family provide customized techniques to relieve your symptoms.

 Headaches can often be debilitating if they occur frequently.
 However, the cause of your headaches may not always be apparent.
 We aim to investigate the potential causes for your headaches and provide you with an effective treatment plan.
 There are three main types of headaches that we encounter in our outpatient clinics: